simonmichael/hledger/doc/relnotes.md

 ## 2026-03-20 hledger-1.52

-**Preserve cost basis syntax, cost basis export examples, faster valuation, commodity tags, more robust paging, fixes.**
+**More robust paging, faster valuation, commodity tags, cost basis annotations which are preserved and can be exported (examples provided).**

 ### hledger 1.52